elastic/elastic-package/docs/howto/connect_service_with_elastic_stack.md

 6. Define the service's log path in the Kibana Fleet UI.

-When you need to specify the log path, use the path as it is mounted in Agent's container for example `/tmp/service_logs/access.log`.
+When you need to specify the log path, use the path as it is mounted in Agent's container, for example `/tmp/service_logs/access.log`.

 ## Advanced